christiandt/audio-transmission-simulation/README.md

 - Client: silence (how to handle packet-loss)

 ### Running the simulator
-chrete one or more clients, create a server, connect clients to server, stream file from server, write file in client.
+Create one or more clients, create a server, connect clients to server, stream file from server, write file in client.
 This can be done the following way:

     client = Client()
     server = Server()